 Tip 2: Know the ins and outs of the property

-- Inspect the property both during the day and at night.
+- Inspect the property during the day and at night.

-- Take the time to walk around and familiarise yourself with the neighbourhood.
+- Take the time to walk around and familiarize yourself with the neighborhood.

 - Ask the former owners / tenants what they loved about living there.

-Summary: Rather than waxing poetic about every little detail, focus on the best features and amenities.
-Draw attention to what makes the property special.
+Tip: Rather than waxing poetic about every little detail, focus on the best features and amenities—what makes the property special.
 You can always include more detailed information in a PDF upon request / inquiry.